NCEAS/metacat/README.md

 data are well and consistently described.

 ## Installation
-See the file "docs/install.html" for detailed instructions for your OS.
+See [installation notes](./docs/user/metacat/source/install.rst) for detailed instructions for your OS.

 ## Documentation
 See the docs directory for detailed documentation and installation